 A motor-claims app is touching policy data, customer records, and payout decisions.
 A vendor-KYC app is touching identity documents and financial information.
 These are the workloads where SaaS AI is a non-starter — and where most low-code platforms also fall down because they ship as multi-tenant SaaS hosted somewhere your security team has never heard of.

-Citra Smart Apps run inside your perimeter — on-prem or in your private cloud — on the same
+Citra Decision Apps run inside your perimeter — in your private cloud — on the same

 sovereign stack as the rest of Citra.
 The published apps.citra.ai/{slug} URL is served